For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 Describe all the characteristics that all potential participants must have to take part in the study, including age range and gender.
 Use a numbered list with a new line for each inclusion criterion.

-Please select the gender of the participants taking part in your study from the drop-down.
+Please select the sex of the participants taking part in your study from the drop-down.

 Participant inclusion criteria: Participant type (WHO)